-5.3.3.1 Transport, Use, Release or Emission of Hazardous Materials

-The only hazardous materials that would be associated with the Project are fuel and lubricants for boats, including for internal combustion engines on small boats.
-Use of these materials is common in Humboldt Bay and does not represent a significant hazard to the environment or people.
+5.3.3.1 Transport, Use, Release or Emission of Hazardous Materials and does not represent a significant hazard to the environment or people.
 A requirement of the District's leases to Lessees would be that Project personnel would follow all current and standard safety and cleanup protocols for fueling and lubricating engines.
 No impact is expected.